awchiu23/CryptoTools/README.md

 	- Coinbase
 - For this tool to work without modification, you will need to set up accounts in all of the above and have the following prepared:
 	- For all accounts except Kraken and Coinbase: positions in BTC and ETH perps
-	- For Kraken: a position in BTC spot and a position in BTC margined spot
+	- For Kraken main: a position in BTC spot and a position in BTC margined spot
+    - For Kraken futures: positions in BTC and ETH perps
 	- For FTX: positions in BTC, ETH and FTT spots; a position in FTT perp
 	- For all accounts: APIs set up
 	- Time for at least one funding payment to have been paid
-- For a simplified version, there is an **IS_VETERAN** flag that you can set to False.
+- For a simplified version, there is an **IS_ADVANCED** flag that you can set to False.
 Once set, the universe becomes FTX, Bybit and Coinbase only.

 ## CryptoStats
 - This tool provides some historical stats sourced through APIs